junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 1.24

 > <u>Dean's sixth birthday.
 It's been more than a year since he saw me kill a shape-shifter.
 He doesn't ask about it anymore.
 And he stopped asking when he's going to go to school.</u> I tried to do it last fall, but I couldn't.
 I just couldn't risk it.
-Maybe this year, now that he's a little older, now that he knows a little more about htings.
+Maybe this year, now that he's a little older, now that he knows a little more about things.
 I've been teaching him.
 Not the worst stuff, but enough so he knows that there are things that go bump in the night.

 Six-year-old Dean stopped asking when he's going to go to school...
 John fucked up big.
 Dean knows he's *supposed to* be able to go to school.
 And he also already learned that he'd never be going to school...